 North Norfolk Sea Trout Project

 The rivers Stiffkey & Glaven in North Norfolk have abundant, though patchy distributions of brown trout.
-Sea trout have been caught in both rivers, but their contribution to river and offshore fisheries is unknown.
+Sea trout have been caught in both rivers, but their contribution to the river and offshore fisheries is unknown.
 The objectives of this project are to:

 - quantify the origin, distribution and migration characteristics of sea trout within North Norfolk rivers and associated coastal waters

 - determine the contribution of sea trout from small streams to the wider stocks

 - provide key information on fish movements including: a) temporal patterns of sea trout runs, b) migration rate, c) delay caused by water control structures, and d) habitat use during freshwater and estuarine phases.

 A combination of PIT and acoustic telemetry is being used to generate time-stamped positions of individual fish as they move through the study area, enabling individual movements to be mapped.
 Telemetry at structures such as flow gauging weirs and tide gates will indicate if fish are delayed, and the physical and environmental conditions delays occur under.
 Expansion of the acoustic telemetry array into estuaries and surrounding coastal waters will make it possible to study sea trout movements in these waters and to identify feeding areas.